soft-matter/pimsviewer/README.md

 viewer.run()
 ```

-## Example: evaluating the effect of a processing function
+## Example 03: evaluating the effect of a processing function
 This example adds a processing function that adds an adjustable amount of noise
 to an image.
 The amount of noise is tunable with a slider, which is displayed
 on the right of the image window.